yogeshhegde/processor-sdk-doc/source/linux/Examples_and_Demos/Application_Demos/Integrated_Cockpit.rst

 Graphics application
 --------------------

 The SDK filesystem contains the following applications to showcase the graphics capability of the system.
-All of these are wayland based OpenGL ES applications which can be run while weston is running
+All of these are wayland based OpenGL® ES applications which can be run while weston is running

 - /usr/bin/SGX/demos/Wayland/OpenGLESDeferredShading